aerostitch/nscatools/README.md

 few weeks to get the production-ready version! ;)

 * DataPacket:
-   * Add and test the check of the crc32 value?
-   * Add and test the packet max age check
    * Enc, Dec & test EncryptDES                // DES
    * Enc, Dec & test Encrypt3DES               // 3DES or Triple DES
    * Enc, Dec & test EncryptCAST128            // CAST-128